Rikaisan/BTARedstoneTweaks/README.md

 ### Defined
 - Allow some sort for compact downwards wiring, just like upwards glass.
 The groundwork is already implemented, just need to choose a block :) maybe slabs or another glass type?
 - Fix update queue being reset on dimension change and world reload (On hold, would have to overhaul a big part of the game)
-- Allow fence gates to be affected by redstone
-- Allow powering Mesh Blocks to block them

 ### Maybe
 - ~~Add observer functionality to motion sensor~~ Matcher Block planned for vanilla BTA! in 7.4